 Gongura leaves are sour in taste and carry wide range of nutrients.
 It is known by different names in different parts of India.
 Some of the common names are Ambadi, Kenaf, Ambada, Pitwaa, and Pulicha Keerai.
 It is also known as sour spinach.
 Learn here on health benefits and nutrition profile of Gongura.

 Gongura can be used deliberately during and just after monsoon season, when most of the greens are put aside due to health concerns.
-It is rich storehouse of antioxidants and minerals, hence works wonders for bone health and against inflammation.
+Gongura is rich storehouse of antioxidants and minerals.
+Gongura leaves support bone health and help to reduce and prevent inflammation.

 Gongura Pachadi is one of the popular and easy recipes that is made with fresh Gongura leaves.
 It is a one pot recipe that requires no preparation.
 It is super simple to turn around and liked by both children and grown ups.

 You can use this chutney as a side with chapati or steamed rice.
 Add some lentils or sweeter taste curries to go along with and make a full meal.
 This gongura pachadi recipe is highly nutritious for Diabetics, people suffering from cancer, heart disease, looking to lose weight, and for kids.

 For new mothers and pregnant ladies, gongura is recommended to be consumed with moderation, one time a week or once in two weeks.

 Sweet and Sour Gongura Pachadi – Sorrel Leaves Chutney